Drakkar-Software/OctoBot-Docs/Developers/Developer-Guide.md

 -   IDE: [PyCharm](https://www.jetbrains.com/pycharm/)
 -   SCM: [Git](https://git-scm.com/downloads), we also use
     [GitKraken](https://www.gitkraken.com/git-client) to easily manage
-    OctoBot\'s multiple repos, this is just a quality of life improvement and is not necessary.
+    OctoBot's multiple repos, this is just a quality of life improvement and is not necessary.
 -   Language: [Python 3.8](https://www.python.org/downloads/)